0270 String Functions in MonetDB

 RAND() function can accept seed argument.
 The seed argument will allow us to get the same random value every time.

-SELECT rand(77) AS "First call", rand(77) AS "Second call";
+SELECT RAND(77) AS "First call", RAND(77) AS "Second call";

 Other Mathematical Functions